milkcoffee/Longjing/README.md

 # Longjing
-My first tea on GitHub.
+My first cup of tea on GitHub. not bad~